 Put your right foot in and shake it all about!

-Drury Creek was nice enough and no one was camped.
-But we decided to carry on to Little Salmon Lake Yukon gov't campground, where we parked in a nice waterside spot.
+Drury Creek was nice but we decided to carry on to Little Salmon Lake Yukon gov't campground, where we parked in a nice waterside spot.

 Campsite at Little Salmon Lake Yukon gov't campground

-The wind continues to blow hard.
-Later in the evening some dramatic clouds blew in over us.
-I thought it a good opportunity to practice some shots with the ultra wide angle lens.
-An advantage of the wind was there were no bugs to bother me!
+Later in the evening some dramatic clouds blew over us.
+An advantage of the wind was there were no bugs to bother me while I photographed the clouds!

 Looking west over Little Salmon Lake

-While watching the clouds and water, I also saw the sunlight shine off some water splashing near the end of the lake.
+While watching the clouds and water, I saw some water splashing near the end of the lake.
 With binoculars we saw a cow moose and her calf crossing the creek!
-Too far away to get a picture though!

-There were some other folks camped at the campground; I think with rental RVs.
+There were some other folks camped at the campground with rental RVs.

 Rental RVs camped at Little Salmon Lake in Yukon